Tavocado-S/predictive_maintenance/README.md

 - saving of reusable model output files for the final trained model
 - verification that the saved model can be reloaded and produces matching predictions and probabilities
 - creation of a reusable inference script (`src/predict_with_saved_model.py`) to load the saved model and generate predictions on prepared input data
+- creation of a reusable evaluation script (`src/evaluate_model.py`) to load the saved model, evaluate it on the processed test set, and print key classification metrics
 - baseline model training
 - baseline model comparison using stratified cross-validation
 - test-set evaluation of the selected baseline model